 The bill aims to expand the early childhood court program in Washington State to better serve families in the dependency system, particularly those with children under the age of six.
 It recognizes the need for clarification regarding the use of federal funding for upstream supports and services for families at risk of entering the dependency system.
 The legislation also addresses systemic racism in child welfare, emphasizing the importance of culturally sensitive practices to promote family integrity and healthy outcomes for marginalized families.

-Key amendments to RCW 2.30.100 include raising the age limit for children eligible for the early childhood court program from three to six years old.
-The bill introduces a community coordinator role to facilitate collaboration among stakeholders and ensure families have access to necessary resources.
-Additionally, it mandates that each early childhood court program collect and review data related to race and ethnicity to assess effectiveness and improve practices.
-The bill also allows courts to provide coordination and services to families with children under six who are at risk of dependency cases, thereby broadening the program's reach and support for vulnerable families.
+Key amendments to RCW 2.30.100 include raising the age limit for children eligible for the early childhood court program from three to six years, and establishing a community coordinator role to facilitate collaboration among stakeholders and connect families to resources.
+The bill outlines core components for the program, such as frequent status hearings, family team meetings, and ensuring that parents are active participants in the process.
+Additionally, it mandates the collection and review of data related to race and ethnicity to assess program effectiveness and improve outcomes for diverse families.
+The bill also allows courts to provide resources and services to families at risk of dependency, further broadening the program's reach.